krishdu/college-admission-expo/README.md

 # Please note
-- before starting any create a new branch using <task-type/ticket-number-description>
+- Before starting any create a new branch using <task-type/ticket-number-description>
 Like: feature/2-view-to-display-value-cake

-- push your branch to git and raise a pull request to original branch : https://github.com/anupammaiti/college-admission-expo.git
+- Push your branch to git and raise a pull request to original branch : https://github.com/anupammaiti/college-admission-expo.git